dwr-psandhu/azure_dms_batch/README.md

   * These are specified as name, value pairs (i.e. python dicts)
  - can have output file(s), which are uploaded to the associated storage via directives to the batch service

- If the input and output files are specified by the create...spec methods on *AzureBlob* then those are directives to the batch service to download the inputs and upload the outputs without writing specfic code.
+ If the input and output files are specified by the [create...spec](dmsbatch/commands.py#L265) methods on *AzureBatch* then those are directives to the  batch service to download the inputs and upload the outputs without writing specfic code.

 ## Model run